Thesis and Project Guidelines

 The common language at the lab is English.
 Hence, all oral presentations should be given in English.
 Master’s theses should be written in English.
 Bachelor’s theses may be written in German, if your supervisor agrees.
 However, we highly recommend to write it in English as well.

-The thesis needs to be written with LaTeX using the template from the Pattern Recognition Lab [https://lme.tf.fau.de/teaching/thesis/].
-Your thesis should follow the common structure of scientific documents and should further contain an abstract (~0.5 pages) and a summary (3-4 pages).
+The thesis or report needs to be written with LaTeX using the CIL thesis [template].
+Your thesis should follow the common structure of scientific documents.
 Please also consider style, syntax, grammar, and punctuation as this highly influences the readability of your thesis and will also be taken into account for your grade.
+Please also refer to the guidelines of the Pattern Recognition Lab [PR Thesis Guidelines] when preparing your thesis.

 Submission